Michaia/alx-system_engineering-devops/README.md

-#!/bin/bash/Contains all tasks related to the shell project.\n
+#!/bin/bash
-#
+Contains all tasks related to the shell project.\n